Useful resources for your map project

 Everything there is to know about coordinate systems: https://ihatecoordinatesystems.com/

 If you work with Mapcreator's SVG files in Adobe Illustrator, you might face hiccups when reading Text-on-path elements such as road or water names, as AI flattens these paths which makes editing of the labels cumbersome.
-We an provide you with a script which converts the labels into editable elements again: https://github.com/MapcreatorIO/illustrator-scripts#fixtextpath
+We can provide you with a script which converts the labels into editable elements again: https://github.com/MapcreatorIO/illustrator-scripts#fixtextpath